-For well over a half century, DEET has been the trusted mosquito repellent of choice for soldiers, campers, and adventurers of all kinds who need high level protection from biting insects and the illnesses they spread.
+For well over a half century, DEET has been the trusted mosquito repellent of choice for soldiers, campers, and adventurers of all kinds who need high-level protection from biting insects and the illnesses they can spread.
 It remains the top performer of all readily available bug repellent ingredients, based on decades of lab and field testing, and is safe when applied as directed.
-But questions still linger about this chemical, since it’s capable of damaging or dissolving synthetic materials.
+However, questions still linger about this chemical, since it’s capable of damaging or dissolving synthetic materials.

 Different strategies and products are used to kill bugs (insecticides) versus those used to keep mosquitoes and ticks away (repellents).
 Repellents like DEET, for instance, disrupt the bug’s ability to detect the body’s carbon dioxide emissions for an extended amount of time.
 They do not kill bugs.
 Basil’s traits fall in line with other repellents.